Jeremiah Chapter 2

 John 7:38 “He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water.”

 The children of Israel drank from this living water, when Moses struck the Rock (Jesus), and the water flowed.
 The living water always proceeds from the throne of God.
 Israel has abandoned God, who is their very present help.
-He controls nature, and no other god can furnish natural things to their people.
+He controls nature, and no other god can furnish wealth, resources or supplies to their people.
 They have abandoned God and started worshipping things they made with their own hands.
 This is not only idolatry, but idolatry from those who should know better.
-These cisterns are things made with human hands and are very limited.
-The first evil thing they did, was turn away from God.
+These cisterns are things made with human hands and are powerless.
+The first evil thing they did, was turn away from the living God.
 The second evil thing they did, was turn to false gods.